Valkyrie class Sea Control Ship:

 Payload: 8 missiles in each launcher, with 32 missiles in each magazine for automatic reloads, for a total of 80 Medium Range Missiles including missiles in launcher.

-Maximum Effective Range: As per long range missile type (Surface skimming missiles have 25% less range than normal long range missile, Go to Revised bomb and missile table).
+Maximum Effective Range: As per long range missile type (Surface skimming missiles have 25% less range than normal long range missile, Go to revised bomb and missile tables for details.)

-Mega Damage: As per long range missile type (Go to Revised bomb and missile table).
+Mega Damage: As per long range missile type (See revised bomb and missile tables for details.)

-Rate of Fire: One at a time or in volleys of two, four, or eight (All launcher operates together)
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2), four (4), or eight (8) missiles (All launcher operates together)

 Payload: One missile each launcher for a grand total of eight long range missiles (Has no missiles in storage for reloads).

-Maximum Effective Range: As per short range missile type (Go to Revised bomb and missile table).
+Maximum Effective Range: As per short range missile type (See revised bomb and missile tables for details.)

-Mega Damage: As per short range missile type (Go to Revised bomb and missile table).
+Mega Damage: As per short range missile type (See revised bomb and missile tables for details.)

-Rate of Fire: One at a time or in volleys of two or four and can be used up to twice per melee (Each launcher operates independently).
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2) or four (4) missiles and can be used up to twice per melee (Each launcher operates independently).